remy727/remy727.github.io/_posts/2023-06-14-order-for-organizing-contents-of-rails-models.md

 comments: true
 ---

-In Ruby on Rails, it's a good practice to follow a consistent order for organizing the contents of your models.
-Here's a recommended order for organizing your model contents:
+In Ruby on Rails, it's a good practice to follow a consistent order for organizing the contents of the models.
+Here's an order I always use:

 - Constants
 - Associations